arnavnallani/lendibl-frontend/replit.md

 - July 16, 2025: Implemented comprehensive push notification system for all 4 key events: listing items (already working), rental requests (via WebSocket), approval notifications (via WebSocket), and successful reservations (after payment confirmation) - users now receive desktop/mobile browser notifications for all major rental activities
 - July 16, 2025: Enhanced mobile notification capabilities by converting to Progressive Web App (PWA) with service worker registration, app manifest, and installable functionality - enables app-like mobile notifications that work even when browser is closed and allows users to install lendibl to their home screen
 - July 16, 2025: Implemented full background push notification system using Web Push Protocol with VAPID keys - notifications now work even when app is completely closed through server-side push infrastructure using web-push library, push subscriptions stored in database, integrated with existing notification service for all rental events
+- July 16, 2025: Fixed push notification registration issues by correcting subscription data format and improving error handling - enhanced test button to detect blocked notifications and provide clear instructions to users on how to enable notifications in browser settings

 ## User Preferences